SarmadShabbir/react-boilerplate-generator/README.md

 - **main.jsx**: The entry point for the React app, where the root component is rendered.

 This folder structure ensures that your project is scalable, maintainable, and easy to navigate.

+## License

+This package is licensed under the MIT License.
+See the LICENSE file for more information.